 If any such indication exists, the asset's recoverable amount is estimated.
-In addition, for goodwill, the recoverable amount is estimated annually whether or not there is any indication of impairment.

 - Calculation of recoverable amount

 The recoverable amount of an asset is the greater of its net selling price and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pretax discount rate that reflects current market assessments of time value of money and the risks specific to the asset.
 Where an asset does not generate cash inflows largely independent of those from other assets, the recoverable amount is determined for the smallest group of assets that generates cash inflows independently (i.e. a cash-generating unit).